alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 developer’s toolkit by showing that it can erase abstraction overhead, leading to substantial performance improvements.

-Prior to this work, neither abstraction overhead nor sampling costs were viewed as major targets for optimization in PBT.
-As evidence, we point to SOTA libraries like `Base_quickcheck`, which is highly performance sensitive yet retains design choices (monadic combinators, expensive randomness) that introduce significant overhead.
+Prior to this work, neither DSL abstraction overhead nor sampling costs were viewed as targets for optimization in PBT.
+As evidence, we point to SOTA libraries like `Base_quickcheck`, which is has had a lot of optimization effort put into it --- it uses imperative features like mutable arrays and a stateful RNG for performance reasons --- yet retains design choices (monadic combinators, expensive randomness) that introduce significant overhead.

 Additional novelty lies in Section 3.7, where we stage type-derived generators.
 Unlike most staged libraries, which require users to understand metaprogramming,